rinshankaihou/refinedc/GUIDE.md

 4. If there is a typeclass to restrict when a typing rule applies, but it does not contain useful information for proving the typing rule, it should only be on the instance, not the lemma.
+5. Use `if bool_decide P then ...` instead of `if decide P then ...`.
+   This works better for automation since one can rewrite with `bool_decide P = true` in the first version, but not in the second version.